 DIVERSITY & ACCESSIBILITY

-Northeast Pet and Handler Contest (NEPAH) is committed to making its events a safe and welcoming environment for all adults 21 years and older.
+NEPAH is committed to making its events a safe and welcoming environment for all adults 21 years and older.
 NEPAH wants each attendee to understand that diversity and inclusion are active choices and not just passive assumptions.

 Our space is open and welcoming to all Human Pets, Trainers, Handlers, Owners, Admirers, and those expressing curiosity about the scene in a respectful manner.
 In order to achieve the reality of inclusion, several concepts must be considered and several must be actualized.

 These concepts must be present and adhered to in our events, staff, volunteers, educators, judges, titleholders, and contestants.

 We know that unity comes from creating cultures that support and affirm access to inclusive and diverse spaces, so be sure to check your run books for shared values and other guides.

 Together we’re continuing to create something excellent in pet play communities around the world.

 As much as possible all NEPAH events, communications, policies, and procedures will support and affirm equity and accessibility for its members to pet play information and resources.